-Benefits Description You pay After the calendar year deductible Emergency room - non-accidental injury High Option Standard Option Outpatient services and supplies billed by a hospital for emergency room treatment In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance Note: We pay hospital benefits if you are admitted.
-Out-of-network: 10% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount Services we do not cover High Option Standard Option Benefits are not available for non-covered services, including: All charges All charges Pastoral, marital, educational counseling or training services Therapy for sexual dysfunction or inadequacy Services performed by a non-covered provider • Treatment for learning and intellectual disabilities • Travel time to the member's home to conduct therapy Services rendered or billed by schools, halfway houses, sober homes, or billed by their staff Marriage counseling • Hypnotherapy Services that are not medically necessary • The following services are not covered as a part of any inpatient or outpatient mental health or substance use disorder treatment services: respite care; outdoor residential programs; recreational therapy; educational therapy or classes; Outward Bound programs; equine therapy provided during the approved stay; personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services; custodial or long-term care. • Testing ordered by or on behalf of third parties (e.g., schools, courts, employers, etc.).
-Physical, psychiatric, or psychological exams and testing required for obtaining or continuing employment or insurance, attending schools or camps, sports physicals, travel related to judicial or administrative proceedings or orders, or required to obtain or maintain a license of any type.
-Note: We cover professional services as described in Section 5(e), Professional services when they are provided and billed by a covered professional provider acting within the scope of his or her license.
+Benefits Description You pay After the calendar year deductible Outpatient hospital High Option Standard Option Services such as partial hospitalization or intensive day treatment programs In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount Emergency room - non-accidental injury High Option Standard Option Outpatient services and supplies billed by a hospital for emergency room treatment In-network: 15% of the Plan allowance In-network: 20% of the Plan allowance Note: We pay hospital benefits if you are admitted.
+Out-of-network: 15% of the Plan allowance and any difference between our allowance and the billed amount Out-of-network: 20% of the Plan allowance and any difference between our allowance and the billed amount Services we do not cover High Option Standard Option Benefits are not available for non-covered services, including: All charges All charges Pastoral, marital, educational counseling or training services Therapy for sexual dysfunction or inadequacy Services performed by a non-covered provider • Treatment for learning and intellectual disabilities • Travel time to the member's home to conduct therapy Services rendered or billed by schools, halfway houses, sober homes, or billed by their staff Marriage counseling • Hypnotherapy Services that are not medically necessary • The following services are not covered as a part of any inpatient or outpatient mental health or substance use disorder treatment services: respite care; outdoor residential programs; recreational therapy; educational therapy or classes; Outward Bound programs; equine therapy provided during the approved stay; personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services; custodial or long-term care.
+Testing ordered by or on behalf of third parties (e.g., schools, courts, employers, etc.).